priyag241006/SNAPLY/README.md

 ---

 ## **About**
-**SNAPLY** is an intuitive "Smart Gallery" designed for researchers, engineers, and creators.
+**SNAPLY** is an intuitive "Smart Gallery".
 It provides a seamless, step-by-step workflow to create project-specific folders and capture real-time media without the need for external transfer tools.

 The application is built with a focus on **Information Hierarchy**, ensuring that every captured image is instantly indexed and manageable through a premium glassmorphism interface.